openharmony/docs/en/application-dev/reference/apis/js-apis-screenshot.md

 # Screenshot
+Provides APIs for you to set information such as the region to capture and the size of the screen region when capturing a screen.

 > **NOTE**
 >
 > The initial APIs of this module are supported since API version 7.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+>
+> The APIs provided by this module are system APIs.

 ## Modules to Import